-Medi-Cal members have the right to access family planning services without referral or prior authorization from any qualified participating or non-participating family planning provider in- or out-of-network.
-A qualified participating or non-participating provider includes a member's PCP, other participating or non-participating provider, OB/GYN, nurse midwives, nurse practitioners (NPs), physician assistants (PAs), federally qualified health centers (FQHCs), and county family planning providers.
+Medi-Cal members have the right to access family planning services without referral or prior authorization from any qualified Medi-Cal enrolled participating or non-participating family planning provider in- or out-of-network.
+A qualified participating or non-participating provider includes a member's PCP, other participating or non-participating provider, OB/GYN, nurse midwives, nurse practitioners (NPs), physician assistants (PAs), federally qualified health centers (FQHCs), Indian Health Clinics (IHCs), Rural Health Centers (RHCs), and county family planning providers.
 Providers may not restrict a member's access to family planning services.
 Providers who do not comply are subject to administrative review or disciplinary action.